• Home

 Wet Age-Related Macular Degeneration (Wet AMD)

 Neovascular age-related macular degeneration (wet AMD) is a type of age-related macular degeneration where abnormal blood vessels (choroidal neovascularization or CNV) grow into the macula, the central area of the retina.
 As a result, CNV causes swelling of and fluid retention in the retina, bleeding, scarring, and causes blurry vision and reduced ability to see small details.
 The ongoing leaking of the abnormal blood vessels is stimulated by vascular endothelial growth factor otherwise known as VEGF.
 This process distorts and can potentially destroy central vision and may progress to blindness without treatment.
-Wet AMD is typically treated with intravitreal anti-VEGF agents administered approximately every 4-12 weeks.
+Wet AMD is typically treated with intravitreal anti-VEGF agents administered approximately every 4-16 weeks.

 Diabetic Macular Edema (DME)

 People who have type 1 or type 2 diabetes may develop a complication called diabetic retinopathy or damage to the small blood vessels of the eye’s retina that can lead to vision loss.
 Diabetic macular edema (DME), which is associated with diabetic retinopathy and progresses faster, occurs when fluid from these damaged blood vessels leaks into the macula — an area in the center of the retina that helps us see objects directly ahead of us — which causes swelling of the retina and is also associated with vision loss.
-DME is typically treated with intravitreal anti-VEGF agents administered approximately every 4-12 weeks.
+DME is typically treated with intravitreal anti-VEGF agents administered approximately every 4-16 weeks.

 Ophthalmology Clinical Trials

-About 4D-150 for the treatment of wet AMD & DME
+About 4D-150 for the treatment of wet AMD

 ClinicalTrials.gov

-About 4D-125 for the treatment of XLRP
+About 4D-150 for the treatment of 4FRONT

 ClinicalTrials.gov

-About 4D-110 for the treatment of Choroideremia
+About 4D-150 for the treatment of DME

 ClinicalTrials.gov